 Research Focus and Interests

 Through his work, Dr. Montagna incorporates a long-term viewpoint.
 His research to understand the response of estuary ecosystems and organisms such as mollusks, crustaceans, and polychaetes, to freshwater inflow is accomplished by tracking the level of freshwater inflow, nutrients, sediments, and water column characteristics in the bays.
-One concern, for example, is the occurrence and effects of hypoxic (or "dead") zones and their effects on organisms.
 The goal of his research is to develop strategies to maintain bay productivity and health.
 He typically will bring together all of the Harte Research Institute's disciplines to address critical freshwater inflow understanding.
+The current focus is to synthesize all information about inflow to the entire Texas coast to help evaluate environmental flow standards and make new recommendations.
 He works with students and researchers to ensure both effective learning and results, and was awarded the Niering Outstanding Educator Award by the Coastal & Estuarine Research Federation in 2013.

 Dr. Montagna's bibliographies can be found at the following links: